osua9895/binmoji/README.md

 ## Building the Project 🛠️

 Just type `make` with a C compiler.
-You can regenerate the small ZWJ sequence hash table by getting the txt files from https://www.unicode.org/Public/17.0.0/emoji/
+You can regenerate the small ZWJ sequence hash table by getting the txt files from https://www.unicode.org/Public/17.0.0/emoji/.
+We also provide a snapshot of these in the repository for convenience.

 -----